 I just listened to a Software Engineering Radio Podcast featuring James Lewis on Microservices, and I have to say I am in agreement with almost everything that he said.
 I love the term Microservices, especially as a way of describing an implementation SOA (Service Oriented Architecture) rather than a way of replacing it.
-I am not sure I can use the term to describe my own work, because I am not sure I have enough in agreement with the community that is building agreement on what it is.
-But one thing I think for sure, it definitely does not mean a SOA implementation using a Service Bus.
-An other thing that stuck out to me was his definition including the concept that a microservice should have only one reason to change.
+I am not sure I can use the term to describe my own work, because I am not sure I fall close enough to the consensus the community is building on what Microservices are.
+But one thing I know for sure, it definitely does not mean a SOA implementation using a Service Bus.
+Another thing that stuck out to me was his definition including the concept that a microservice should have only one reason to change.
 Object oriented principles used at the service layer.
 Of course this poses the same question that we had at the object layer.
 What is one thing?
 If I have a taxi and I am moving a customer from one location to another, is driving the car one thing? or is changing gears one thing.
 For now at least I am going to go with the idea that its driving the car.
 I might go with the phrase that “they do one useful thing”.
-An Address service, that stores and address for my user might be useful, but a User Profile service might be even more useful.
-The devil as always is in the details.
-And you cant answer which is beter without understanding the Business domain.
+An Address service, that stores addresses for my user might be useful, but a User Profile service might be even more useful.
+The devil as always is in the details and you cant answer which is better without understanding the business domain.
 Something else that is not optional when designing Microservices.

 If you decompose your system into a SOA architecture then at some point you have to connect the services together to leverage those services.
 There are several options that could be considered, many of them violate the SOA architecture you have in place, but you may choose to put them in place for pragmatic reasons.
 As an architect I loose these arguments often, compromising the architecture because we have a date to meet, or occasionally because developers don’t believe in SOA, the performance argument always raises its head when talking about composing services, but there are other arguments raised and valid reasons for straying from your architecture.
 We know an understand the compromises we make, but in the enterprise we seldom get a chance to go back and rectify the issues, it is never in the budget, we change teams, the knowledge is lost.
 Eventually it becomes accepted that that is how the system was intended to work, but I digress.
 This post is intended discuss the design for connecting SOA services.
 The following posts will discus an implementation.
 Rather than simply prescribing the answer, my intent is to reveal the journey to the implementation.
 There are lots of choices to make, many of them can be for arbitrary reasons.